CSC 160 AI for All (Spring 2026)

 Your Overall Numeric Grade

-Your scores on the individual components of this course will weighted to obtain your course score.
+Your scores on the individual components of this course will be weighted to obtain your course score.
 All appeals of grades on individual scores must be made within one week of the grade being available.
-The following table represents this weighting of components.
+The following table represents the weighting of course components.

 | Category | Weight |